 PRO TIP: The Aglaonema is one of a handful of plants that can adapt to fluorescent lighting conditions.
 Combined with its relatively low watering demands and beautifully variegated leaves, it’s a strong and original choice for an office plant!

 The Aglaonema is a mainstay of favorite houseplant lists everywhere!
-With its unique and full foliage, easy care, and ability to adapt to almost any home or office space, it’s hard to find a more versatile stunner.
+With its unique and lush foliage, easy care, and ability to adapt to almost any home or office space, it’s hard to find a more versatile stunner.

-Commonly called the “Chinese Evergreen”, this plant is native to the tropical forest floors of Asia, so appreciates a spot where it can receive indirect light, as direct sunlight can scorch its leaves.
-Keeping it a few feet from a well lit window where it can receive bright diffused light is ideal, however it can tolerate lower light levels and even fluorescent lighting conditions.
+Commonly called the “Chinese Evergreen”, this plant is native to the tropical forest floors of Asia, and so appreciates a spot where it can receive indirect light as direct sunlight can scorch its leaves.
+Keeping it a few feet from a well lit window where it can receive bright diffused light is ideal; however, the Aglaonema can tolerate lower light levels and even fluorescent lighting conditions.

 If you are unsure about the lighting conditions in your home or office, read our guide for how to measure light in your space.

 Aglaonema come in a wide array of colors and patterns.
 The Aglaonema Maria, pictured here, has a speckled forest and light green pattern.

 PRO TIP: Keep your plant away from hot and cold air drafts.
 This includes window breezes, heaters, and air conditioning.
-Aglaonema prefer a temperature of 70 and 85 degrees fahrenheit.
+Aglaonemas prefer temperatures between 70 and 85 degrees fahrenheit.
 Night time temperatures should not vary more than a 10 degrees drop.